-Each session of this guide is accompanied by PowerPoint slides, which should be printed out for the participants (three slides per page).
-The PowerPoint slides are on the CD-ROM that accompanies the curriculum.
+Each session of this TOT is accompanied by PowerPoint slides, which should be printed out for the participants (three slides per page).
 The session guides indicate whenever a slide should be used by saying "PowerPoint slide" in bold letters in parentheses [i.e., (PowerPoint slide)].
 Several slides will need to be modified before the session to include information specific to your program.
 These modifications are indicated on the individual slides in the notes section.
+You may also need to modify other information related to your program's structure, eligibility criteria, the type of smoke alarms you are using, and other information.
+Look at the Notes page of each slide to see if any modifications may be needed.